What is a short-form birth certificate?

 - Passport applications

-If you need to present a birth certificate to an overseas government authority, there are different rules that apply.
-You will usually need to add one or more levels of authentication to the certificate before it will be accepted.
-For more details, please see our article on using official documents in a different country.
+If you need to present a birth certificate to an overseas government authority, there are additional rules and steps for authentication.
+Typically, you will need to authenticate the certificate with extra verification before it can be accepted.
+For more information on using official documents in another country,